yogsototh/Scratch/content/html/en/blog/Learn-Vim-Progressively.md

 ## 2nd Level -- Feel comfortable

-You know the survivor commands.
+You know the commands required for survival.
-Now, it is time to learn just a bit more commands to use.
+It's time to learn a few more commands.
 I suggest:

 1. Insert mode variations: